 SIGN and BTS have worked in partnership since 2001 to produce the British Guideline on the Management of Asthma.
 Governance arrangements including a Memorandum of Understanding between SIGN and BTS approved by Healthcare Improvement Scotland, SIGN Council and the BTS Board of Trustees, are in place.
-These arrangements cover production of each update and appointment of members to the overall Guideline Development Group.
+These arrangements cover production of each update and appointment of members to each of the groups that comprise the overall Guideline Development Group.